 A second basic form of statistical relationship is a correlation between two quantitative variables, where the average score on one variable differs systematically across the levels of the other.
 Again, a wide variety of research questions in psychology take this form.
 Is being a happier person associated with being more talkative?
-Do children's memories for touch information improve as they get older?
+Do people who are narcissistic tend to take more selfies?
 Does the effectiveness of psychotherapy depend on how much the patient likes the therapist?

 Correlations between quantitative variables are often presented using scatterplots.
-Figure 2.3 "Scatterplot

-Showing a Hypothetical Positive Relationship Between Stress and Number of Physical Symptoms" shows some hypothetical data on the relationship between the amount of stress people are under and the number of physical symptoms they have.
+Figure 2.2 shows some hypothetical data on the relationship between the amount of stress people are under and the number of physical symptoms they have.
 Each point in the scatterplot represents one person's score on both variables.
-For example, the circled point in Figure 2.3 "Scatterplot Showing a Hypothetical Positive Relationship Between Stress and Number of Physical Symptoms" represents a person whose stress score was 10 and who had three physical symptoms.
+For example, the circled point in Figure 2.2 represents a person whose stress score was 10 and who had three physical symptoms.
 Taking all the points into account, one can see that people under more stress tend to have more physical symptoms.
 This is a good example of a positive relationship, in which higher scores on one variable tend to be associated with higher scores on the other.
 A negative relationship is one in which higher scores on one variable tend to be associated with lower scores on the other.
 There is a negative relationship between stress and immune system functioning, for example, because higher stress is associated with lower immune system functioning.